If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Controlled Experiments

+Lastly, we assess the potential of KT to introduce novel concepts outside of the training domain.
+Specifically, we aim to introduce medical concepts into a model trained on natural images.
+For this purpose, we fine-tune a CLIP model on all five CheXpert classes (atelectasis, cardiomegaly, consolidation, edema, and pleural effusion).
 The results are reported in Tab.~\ref{tab:kt-results-clip-chexpert}.
 We report the performance of MedCLIP as a reference for a model trained on CheXpert.
 Looking at the top-1 accuracy, we achieve improved results with both versions of CLIP, with the large variant scoring a higher increase from 22.40\% to 25.90\%.
 However, breaking down the accuracy per class reveals that \emph{i.}) classes with a starting accuracy of 0\% did not improve, and \emph{ii.}) performance in some classes got worse (i.e. pleural effusion and atelectasis).
 This may be due to the domain gap between the prior knowledge of the model (natural images) and the features specific to the medical domain.
-Nevertheless, considering this limitation, Knowledge Transfer shows potential in zero-shot out-of-domain generalization.
+Nevertheless, considering this limitation, KT shows potential in zero-shot out-of-domain generalization.